cryptomental/instant-steem/README.md

 # instant-steem

 A Python 3 command line tool that allows to stream steem content to your favourite instant messenger.
-Currently supported messanger clients: Slack, Skype, Telegram.
+Currently supported messanger clients:

+* Slack
+* Skype
+* Telegram

 0.1 ALPHA revision: API can change.

-TODO: add new API, docs, tests, dockerize, repeat.
+TODO: add new API, docs, tests, dockerize.

 ## Installation

-'sudo apt-get python-dbus' for Skype dbus support.
+`sudo apt-get python-dbus` for Skype dbus support.

 Then with or without virtualenv:

-pip3 install -r requirements.txt
+`pip3 install -r requirements.txt`

 ## Configuration